MkSavin/RareEngine/README.md

 # RareEngine
-Advanced Game Engine.
-Which is creating by Community
+Advanced Game Engine created by the community